Nonparametric Regression with Adaptive Truncation via a Convex Hierarchical Penalty: Introduction and motivation

 To asymptotically balance bias and variance, $K \equiv K_n$ is allowed to vary with $n$.
-Unfortunately, choosing the \emph{truncation} level $K$ can be difficult in practice; it depends on $\sigma^2$, properties of $f$ (e.g., smoothness) and the choice of basis functions.
-Usually, $K$ is chosen via split sample validation.
-For basis expansions hierarchically ordered by some measure of complexity (i.e., $\psi_1$ less complex than $\psi_2$, etc, ...), projection estimators with small $K$ would also give a parsimonious representation of $f$.
+Unfortunately, choosing the {truncation} level $K$ can be difficult in practice; it depends on the variance of $\e_i$, properties of $f$ such as smoothness, and the choice of basis functions.
+Usually, $K$ is chosen via split-sample validation.
+The challenge of tuning $K$ becomes more evident in multivariate problems, which we describe next, and is one of our main motivations.